Skip to main content

 Daily Care fees in residential accommodation will be divided into three categories and attract the following fees - noting that the current means testing rules will be abolished and replaced with a new set.

-1. Everyday Living Costs
+1. Everyday Living Costs - BDF

 All residents are currently required to pay a Basic Daily Fee (BDF) which is set by government at 85% of the single base rate of the Age Pension.
 This contribution partially funds services like meals, cleaning and laundry.

 Fees: The BDF will not change under these reforms.
 Fully supported residents will continue to only pay the BDF, and partially supported residents will continue to only pay the BDF and a contribution towards their accommodation costs (ie DAC/RAC).

 Residents who have more than $238,000 in assets, more than $95,400 in income or a combination of the two, will make additional contributions towards their everyday living costs.

-The contribution will be calculated as 7.8% of assets over $238,000 or 50% of income over $95,400 (or a combination of both), up to a limit of the Hoteling Supplement ($12.55 per day, as at 20 September,2024 - $4580.75 per annum).
-It is not clear as yet, but it would appear that no lifetime or other cap exists in relation to this payment which is called a "Hotelling Supplement" - which is a poor choice of words.
+This Hotelling Contribution (HC) will be calculated as 7.8% of assets over $238,000 or 50% of income over $95,400 (or a combination of both), up to a limit of the Hotelling Supplement ($12.55 per day, as at 20 September,2024 - $4580.75 per annum).

-2. Clinical Care
+3. Clinical Care

 The Government will fund all clinical care.
 A Quality Standard has been developed with respect to Clinical Care within Aged Care so we would expect that there are clear boundaries delineating between clinical and non-clinical care, but we can't express confidence yet.

-3. Non-Clinical Care
+4. Non-Clinical Care Contribution (NCCC)

 A new means-tested Non-Clinical Care Contribution will be introduced to cover non-clinical care costs such as bathing, mobility assistance and provision of lifestyle activities.
-The Means Tested Care Fee (MTCF) will be abolished but replaced by another means testing system of slightly less complexity, resulting in "residents with sufficient means" contributing 7.8% of their assets over $502,981 or 50% of their income over $131,279 (or a combination of both) up to a daily limit of $101.16 (or $36,923.40 per annum).
+The Means Tested Care Fee (MTCF) will be abolished but replaced by another means testing system of only slightly less complexity, resulting in "residents with sufficient means" contributing 7.8% of their assets over $502,981 or 50% of their income over $131,279 (or a combination of both) up to a daily limit of $101.16 (or $36,923.40 per annum).

 There will be a Lifetime Cap - the non-clinical care contribution will only apply for the first four years or to a dollar limit of $130,000, which will be indexed by CPI twice per annum.